elastic/eui/wiki/component-development.md

 Refer to the [testing guide](testing.md) for guidelines on writing and designing your tests.

+Refer to the [automated accessibility testing guide](automated-accessibility-testing.md) for info more info on those.

 ### Testing the component with Kibana

 Note that `yarn link` currently does not work with Kibana.
 You'll need to manually pack and insert it into Kibana to test locally.